Preparing for Weight Loss Surgery

 Consult with Your Primary Care Physician

-In the weeks prior to your surgery, you need to meet with your primary care doctor to confirm you are healthy enough for weight loss surgery, and to have him/her complete a Medical Clearance form and fax it to our office.
+In the weeks prior to your surgery, you need to meet with your primary care doctor to confirm you are healthy enough for weight loss surgery.
 Your primary care doctor will continue to manage any non-surgery related health issues following your procedure.